-5.2 Pharmacokinetic properties
+5.2 Pharmacokinetic Properties

-Absorption
+Absorption:

-After an oral dose of metformin hydrochloride tablet, maximum plasma concentration (C{max}) is reached in approximately 2.5 hours (t{max}).
+After an oral dose of metformin, T{max} is reached in 2.5 hours.
 Absolute bioavailability of a 500 mg or 850 mg metformin hydrochloride tablet is approximately 50-60% in healthy subjects.
-After an oral dose, the non-absorbed fraction recovered in faeces was 20-30 %.
+After an oral dose, the non-absorbed fraction recovered in faeces was 20-30%.

 After oral administration, metformin absorption is saturable and incomplete.
-It is assumed that the pharmacokinetics of metformin absorption is non-linear.
+It is assumed that the pharmacokinetics of metformin absorption are non-linear.

-At the recommended metformin doses and dosing schedules, steady state plasma concentrations are reached within 24 to 48 hours and are generally less than 1 microgram/ml.
-In controlled clinical trials, maximum metformin plasma levels (C{max}) did not exceed 5 microgram/ml, even at maximum doses.
+At the usual metformin doses and dosing schedules, steady state plasma concentrations are reached within 24 to 48 hours and are generally less than 1 microgram/ml.
+In controlled clinical trials, maximum metformin plasma levels (C{max}) did not exceed 4micrograms/ml, even at maximum doses.
 Food decreases the extent and slightly delays the absorption of metformin.
-Following oral administration of a 850 mg tablet, a 40% lower peak plasma concentration, a 25% decrease in AUC (area under the curve) and a 35 minute prolongation of the time to peak plasma concentration were observed.
-The clinical relevance of these findings is unknown.
+Following administration of a dose of 850 mg, a 40% lower plasma peak concentration, a 25% decrease in AUC (area under the curve) and a 35 minute prolongation of time to peak plasma concentration were observed.
+The clinical relevance of these decreases is unknown.

-Distribution
+Distribution:

 Plasma protein binding is negligible.
 Metformin partitions into erythrocytes.
 The blood peak is lower than the plasma peak and appears at approximately the same time.
 The red blood cells most likely represent a secondary compartment of distribution.
-The mean volume of distribution (Vd) ranged between 63-276 l.
+The mean V_d ranged between 63-276 l.

-Biotransformation:
+Metabolism: